na-na-hi/renget/archive/smgenskins.md

    - While touching on Customisation Options, you may also notice that some Ward Skins are banned by the SPL.
 Some are simply for branding / bullshit legal reasons, however Primal Fire Ward stands apart in that it offers an *(albeit pathetically minor)* advantage, in that it has  an unusual / somewhat quieter deploy SFX, can cause some framerate issues and it's effect is slightly disconnected from it's own 'Ward Base' *(meaning it's health bar is slighlty off from where it's model is, if revealed by Sentry wards)*.
 It's not the quietest, it's not the most resource-intensive, and the disconnect is barely noticeable, but it's banned nonetheless.

  - Tier 5's
    - For the most part, a Tier 5 alters a God's model enough to the point that it's always a somewhat harder read on them.
-Once you've seen them all, this is pretty much null-and-void, but it is a factor.
+Once you've seen them all and are used to them, this is pretty much null-and-void, but it is a factor.
      All of them are banned at an SPL level.